Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol

 Entrepreneurial Garden, 2012, mixed-media installation

-Visitors were encouraged to use the Entrepreneurial Garden as a working environment.
+At MK Gallery, the foyer was transformed into Entrepreneurial Garden, a red, blue, green and yellow Google-style working environment.
+Visitors were encouraged to use the Entrepreneurial Garden which includes relaxed seating, a coffee machine, plants, table football and basketball hoop, along with motivational prints.
 An accompanying release agreement (paraphrasing those found on social media platforms) states that any intellectual property produced within the space becomes the property of MK Gallery, and that by reading the text, users of the space immediately indicate consent to its terms.

 Resources